Intrinsic vs. Extrinsic Motivation: Understanding the Key Differences

 Studying hard to get a high grade

-Importance of Intrinsic and Extrinsic Motivation
+Why Intrinsic and Extrinsic Motivation Matter

 Intrinsic and extrinsic motivation play different roles in our lives, such as in shaping how we think, learn, and act.
-Intrinsic motivation is the behavior of engaging in activities that we truly enjoy and find interesting.
-It often leads to more focus, creativity, and long-term fulfillment.

 Can Intrinsic and Extrinsic Motivation Work Together?